ryangreenberg/deploy_monitor/README_API.md

 To complete a deploy, POST to /deploys/:deploy_id/complete.
 You can provide a `result`, which can be complete or failed.
 The default is complete.

-New systems and deploy steps will be created when a deploy is created for an unknown system, or advanced to an unknown step.
-If you want to disable this feature, change the config values for implicit_system_creation and implicit_step_creation.

 ## API Endpoints ##

 ### `GET /systems`